Sourdough Brandon Logo

 By only using sourdough as the leavening agent, homemade sourdough sandwich bread can stay fresh and last as long as store-bought sandwich bread.
 No preservatives or additives are needed to make your own sandwich bread loaf last just as long as store-bought bread and it’s only made with simple ingredients.

-Unlike how artisan-style sourdough breads can be somewhat intimidating or tedious for beginner bakers, making your own loaf of sandwich bread is simple.
+Unlike how artisan-style sourdough breads can be somewhat intimidating or tedious for beginner bakers, making your own loaf of sandwich bread is easy.

 Making homemade bread is a wonderful way to become more self-sufficient and more economical.
 Plus, it’s way more delicious than store-bought bread!